Sweden: Recent history

 A bursting real estate bubble caused by inadequate controls on lending combined with an international recession and a policy switch from anti-unemployment policies to anti-inflationary policies resulted in a fiscal crisis in the early 1990s.
 Sweden's GDP declined by around 5%.
 In 1992, a run on the currency caused the central bank to briefly increase interest rates to 500%.

 The response of the government was to cut spending and institute a multitude of reforms to improve Sweden's competitiveness, among them reducing the welfare state and privatising public services and goods.
-Much of the political establishment promoted EU membership, and a referendum passed with 52.3% in favour of joining the EU on 13 November 1994.
+A referendum passed with 52.3% in favour of joining the EU on 13 November 1994.
 Sweden joined the European Union on 1 January 1995.
-In a 2003 referendum the Swedish electorate voted against the country joining the Euro currency.
-In 2006 Sweden got its first majority government for decades as the centre-right Alliance defeated the incumbent Social Democrat government.
-Following the rapid growth of support for the anti-immigration Sweden Democrats, and their entrance to the Riksdag in 2010, the Alliance became a minority cabinet.
+In a 2003 referendum the Swedish electorate voted against joining the Euro currency.

-Until recently Sweden remained non-aligned militarily, although it participated in some joint military exercises with NATO and some other countries, in addition to extensive cooperation with other European countries in the area of defence technology and defence industry.
-However, in 2022, in response to the 2022 Russian invasion of Ukraine, Sweden moved to formally join the NATO alliance.
-The same year, Sweden applied for NATO membership and was formally invited to join the alliance at the NATO Summit in Madrid.
-The secretary general of NATO Jens Stoltenberg spoke of a fast-track membership process of just a few weeks, however NATO member Turkey has repeatedly hindered Sweden from joining the alliance, demanding Swedish action against the PKK and for Sweden to extradite alleged Kurdish ″terrorists″ to Turkey, the situation straining relations between the two countries.
-Turkey has maintained links with Russia since its invasion of Ukraine in 2022.

-Swedish export weapons were also used by the American military in Iraq.
-Sweden has a long history of participating in international military operations, including Afghanistan, where Swedish troops are under NATO command, and in EU-sponsored peacekeeping operations in Kosovo, Bosnia and Herzegovina, and Cyprus.
-Sweden also participated in enforcing a UN mandated no-fly zone over Libya during the Arab Spring.
 Sweden held the chair of the European Union from 1 July to 31 December 2009.